‘I didn’t quit’: Simone Biles responds to criticism

 “Sometimes I can’t even fathom twisting,” Biles posted.
 “I seriously cannot comprehend how to twist.”

-“It’s honestly petrifying,” she wrote, “trying to do a skill but not having your mind and body in sync.”
+“It’s honestly petrifying,” Biles wrote, “trying to do a skill but not having your mind and body in sync.”

 The vault and uneven bars finals are on Sunday.
 Biles is the defending Olympic champion on vault, and she unveiled the harrowing Yurchenko Double Pike in May.